Location: Southeast Asia

 Internship category: Intercultural Studies, Business, Linguistics

-What does a southeast asia mission trip look like?
+What does a Southeast Asia mission trip look like?

-Are you ready for an adventure?
+Ready for an adventure?
 Visit shemahtours.com for more details.

 South East Asia Trip Activities (subject to change)

 - Learn some conversational language and be using it right away

 - Experience front-line ministry in an Islamic and Hindu environment

 - Join a non-profit organization serving the community through water projects and aid for those with disabilities